God of War timeline and history: The full story so far

 - Developer: Sony Santa Monica

-The original God of War launched on March 22, 2005 for the PS2.
-The game focuses on Kratos, a Spartan warrior who completes 10 years of service to the Olympian gods of Greek mythology if they rid him of his nightmares.
+The original God of War launched on March 22, 2005, for the PS2.
+The game focuses on Kratos, a Spartan warrior who completes 10 years of service to the Olympian gods of Greek mythology so they can rid him of his nightmares.
 For his final quest, the goddess Athena tasks Kratos with killing Ares, the Greek God of War.

 Over the course of the game, flashbacks reveal why Kratos suffers nightmares.
-In the past, Kratos led armies in conquest but nearly lost a battle.
+In the past, Kratos led armies in conquest, but nearly lost a battle.
 He swore allegiance to Ares if the god would give him the power to win, so Ares bestowed on Kratos the fiery Blades of Chaos, chains that burned into his arms.

 Ares tricked Kratos, however, causing the Spartan to kill his wife and daughter without knowing it.
-When Kratos realized what happened and renounced service to Ares, an oracle cursed him with nightmares, binding his family's burnt ashes to his skin, giving Kratos the moniker "Ghost of Sparta."
+When Kratos realized what happened and renounced his service to Ares, an oracle cursed him with nightmares, binding his family's burnt ashes to his skin, giving Kratos the moniker "Ghost of Sparta."

 Kratos overcomes hordes of undead soldiers and monsters from Greek myth in his quests, eventually finding Pandora's Box in a temple on the back of the Titan Cronos.
-Ares kills Kratos but our hero persists, fighting his way out of the Underworld.
+Ares kills Kratos, but our hero persists, fighting his way out of the Underworld.
 When Kratos catches up to Ares, he uses Pandora's Box to gain the power of a god and eventually overcomes the God of War.

-Athena returns to thank Kratos for his service but while he is forgiven, he is told that his nightmares cannot be taken away.
+Athena returns to thank Kratos for his service, but while he is forgiven, he is told that his nightmares cannot be taken away.
 When he tries to commit suicide, Athena catches him, bringing him to Olympus as the new Greek God of War.

 God of War II